Russian officials move Alexei Navalny to prison hospital | DW | 19.04.2021

-Russian dissident Alexei Navalny has been moved from his prison to a hospital for convicts, officials say.
-EU foreign ministers are meeting to discuss the Kremlin critic's health, saying they hold Russia responsible.
+Russian dissident Alexei Navalny has been moved from a penal colony to a hospital in another prison, officials say.
+Brussels says it would hold Russia responsible if Navalny dies.

 The Russian state penitentiary service (FSIN) on Monday said it had decided to move opposition leader Alexei Navalny, currently in the third week of a hunger strike, to a hospital for prisoners.